daattali/ddpcr/README.md

 locally](#r-interactive).

-This document explains the purpose of this package and includes a tutorial on how to use.
+This document explains the purpose of this package and includes a tutorial on how to use it.
 It should take about 20 minutes to go through the entire document.

 Table of contents